WhaleOps/air2phin/docs/start.rst

 Single File
 ^^^^^^^^^^^

-After run the above command, will get the converted result show in stdout.
-And the most common usage is convert a existing Airflow DAG file, which can be done by :code:`airphin convert` command.
+After run the above command, will get the migrated result show in stdout.
+And the most common usage is migrate a existing Airflow DAG file, which can be done by :code:`airphin migrate` command.
 We have a out of box example:

 .. code-block:: bash

     # Get example airflow DAG file via terminal
     wget https://raw.githubusercontent.com/WhaleOps/airphin/main/examples/airflow/tutorial.py

-    # Run convert command
+    # Run migrate command
-    airphin convert tutorial.py
+    airphin migrate tutorial.py

-And the converted result will in the same directory with stem suffix :code:`-airphin` (by default, also support :doc:`inplace migrate <howto/migrate-inplace>`), in this case, it will be `tutorial-airphin.py` in current directory.
+And the migrated result will in the same directory with stem suffix :code:`-airphin` (by default, also support :doc:`inplace migrate <howto/migrate-inplace>`), in this case, it will be `tutorial-airphin.py` in current directory.

 Multiple Files or Directories
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-airphin can not only convert one single file, but also works for multiple files and even the whole directory DAGs file,
+airphin can not only migrate one single file, but also works for multiple files and even the whole directory DAGs file,

 .. code-block:: bash

     # Covert multiple files
-    airphin convert /PATH/TO/FILE1.py /PATH/TO/FILE2.py
+    airphin migrate /PATH/TO/FILE1.py /PATH/TO/FILE2.py

     # Covert all *.py file in directory
-    airphin convert <DIRECTORY>
+    airphin migrate <DIRECTORY>

     # Covert all *.py file Airflow DAG directory
-    airphin convert ~/airflow/dags
+    airphin migrate ~/airflow/dags

-Same as `single file`_, the converted result in the same directory as source file, with stem suffix :code:`-airphin` (by default, also support :doc:`inplace migrate <howto/migrate-inplace>`) to marked.
+Same as `single file`_, the migrated result in the same directory as source file, with stem suffix :code:`-airphin` (by default, also support :doc:`inplace migrate <howto/migrate-inplace>`) to marked.

 If you want to deep dive into the CLI, please check the :doc:`cli` section.